stackhpc/stackhpc-kayobe-config/doc/source/configuration/cloudkitty.rst

   # Explicitly disable influxdb as we are using OpenSearch as the CloudKitty backend
   kolla_enable_influxdb: false

 Set Prometheus as the backend for both the collector and fetcher, and Elasticsearch as the storage backend.
-Note that this is patched in our fork of CloudKitty to also work with OpenSearch.
-Proper support is still pending in Kolla-Ansible `here
+Note that our fork of CloudKitty is patched so that the CloudKitty Elasticsearch V2 storage backend will also work with an OpenSearch cluster.
+Proper support for the V2 OpenSearch storage backend is still pending in Kolla-Ansible `here
 <https://review.opendev.org/c/openstack/kolla-ansible/+/898555>`__.
 Set the
 following in ``kolla/globals.yml``: